s-heins/articles/git/03 A deeper look: Git behind the scenes/git-behind-the-scenes.md

 * author of the commit
 * the committer
-* the parent of the commit (if applicable) – this is also a pointer, in this case to a commit hash
+* the parent of the commit (if applicable) – this is a pointer to a commit hash

 Since every commit contains a reference to its parent (if it has one), we can think of commits as a linked list where each commit has between zero and two parents.
 If it has zero, it is the very first commit.
 If it has two, it is a merge commit, and if it has one, it is a "normal" commit.